Bowman-42/ats_exercise/README.md

 * I didn't create any controllers to trigger events,
 * There's no real error handling, the json allows to return errors to the user, see https://github.com/Bowman-42/ats_exercise/blob/84ae0e49e999294d031d49564441f664a9ee92dd/app/controllers/applications_controller.rb#L25
 * I did not consider race condition handling
+* CI shows some linter errors, I ignored them for this exercise (my editor was acting up strange and formatted the files differently).

 ## Comments
 I enjoyed the exercise, I had not implemented Event Sourcing before, so had to spend some time to read.